-- (ii) it has annual turnover of at least USD 10 million; or - (iii) it has own funds of at least USD 1 million. - (m) any other institutional investor whose main activity is to invest in financial instruments, including an entity dedicated to the securitisation of assets or other financial transactions.
+- (ii) it has annual turnover of at least USD 10 million; or - (iii) it has own funds of at least USD 1 million. - (m) A non-individual entity enjoying credit facility with any branch or subsidiary of the Banking company of which the IBU is a branch. - (n) any other institutional investor whose main activity is to invest in financial instruments, including an entity dedicated to the securitisation of assets or other financial transactions.